Prathith21/Spring-and-Spring-Boot/README.md

 If you want to have wire between two beans then you can pass the bean that you want assign to the method.
 The bean then can be passed using setter.
 Mainly Autowired is used to get the beans from container and assign it to reference variable that is injecting the bean.

 There are three types:
-Field Injection : We write @Autowired on top of field.
+Field Injection : We write @Autowired on top of field.<br/>
 Setter Injection : We write @Autowired on top of setter.
+But this is recommended.<br/>
 Constructor Injection : We write @Autowired on top of constructor.

 ## Qualifier and Primary